turingschool-examples/challenges/wizarding_bank.markdown

 * Create a Person class to model a person.
 This person should have a name and a level of cash.
 ````
-person1 = Person.new("John", 1000)
+person1 = Person.new("Minerva", 1000)

-John has been created with 1000 galleons in cash.
+Minerva has been created with 1000 galleons in cash.

-person2 = Person.new("Bob", 500)
+person2 = Person.new("Luna", 500)

-Bob has been created with 500 galleons in cash.
+Luna has been created with 500 galleons in cash.
 ````

 * The person class should store a person's cash level, which banks they have an account with, and their balances at each bank.